connorkasarda/neuroevolution/README.md

 ## Directory
 These directories separate the Neurospace project into many subprojects
-### NN
+### NeuroManual
 - The basics of neural networks
-- Uses manual toggling and creation of nodes and weights to build neural networks
+- Uses manual creation of nodes and weights to build neural networks
-### NEAT
+### NeuroEvolution
-- Reveals the NEAT algorithm visually
+- Explores the NEAT algorithm visually
-- Utilizes ideas inspired by evolution to construct a neural network from the bottom up
+- Utilizes ideas inspired by evolution to stochastically construct a neural network from the bottom up